jeffplays2005/Hackheld/README.md

 Simple soldering and wire cutters may be needed to solder on + make sure the parts fit(the pins might be too long).

 ### Credits
-Original Hackheld by SpaceHuhn: https://github.com/SpacehuhnTech/Hackheld *Inspiration + original creator!*
+Original Hackheld by SpaceHuhn: https://github.com/SpacehuhnTech/Hackheld *Inspiration + original creator!
+Thx Stefan.*

-DSTikes hackheld schematics: https://github.com/lspoplove/Deauther-Project *Found it difficult checking the RGB light traces and looked in the schematics*
+DSTike hackheld schematics: https://github.com/lspoplove/Deauther-Project *Found it difficult finding the WS2812B traces from a gerber viewer and used the schematics to help*

-ItsKarilito: https://github.com/ItsKarlito/Hackheld *Redesigned the pcb and fixed some errors, this helped me trace where the wires go*
+ItsKarilito: https://github.com/ItsKarlito/Hackheld *Redesigned the PCB and fixed some errors on the original Hackheld*

 ### License